How to Use the Command 'doctl databases pool' (with examples)

 Explanation:

-is the ID of the database cluster you want to list the connection pools for.
+• database_id: Identifies the database cluster for which you want to list the connection pools.

 Example output: